rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Rate

-**In plain words:** how much shorter the formula is than its list; it sets how many errors the test can tolerate.
+**In plain words:** The rate compares the length of the formula with the length of its list, and it sets how many errors the test can tolerate.

 **Precisely:** The ratio $$\rho = d/n$$ of degree bound to domain size.
 The unique decoding distance is about $$(1-\rho)/2$$ and the Johnson bound is $$1 - \sqrt\rho$$; FRI's proximity parameter is chosen below the latter.